Value Maritime to install world’s 1st onboard CCS unit on ship in operation

-Class Bureau Veritas has been involved in the relevant approval of the system.
+Classification society Bureau Veritas has been involved in the relevant approval of the system.

 Value Maritime will start loading and offloading the CO₂ batteries at the Rotterdam Short Sea Terminal to discharge the batteries at greenhouses in Rotterdam Area, that re-use the CO2 to grow their crops.